Recent Blog Posts

 In an overwrap tray, oxygen is present due to the open nature of the package with the surrounding air we breathe.
-In MAP packaging, 70% oxygen and 30% carbon dioxide gas is added in order to keep a bright red color.
+In MAP packaging, gasses such oxygen, carbon dioxide, and nitrogen are added in order to keep a bright red color.
 This is called “Oxymyoglobin”.

-When Pre’s vacuum-sealed package is opened, and the beef is brought back into the presence of oxygen, you will find our Pre beef changes to a bright red color.
+When you open Pre’s vacuum-sealed package, you will find our Pre beef changes to a bright red color.
 Our beef is a deep purple color in the package.
-This is because all the oxygen has been removed to preserve freshness.
-When you open up the package, it is exposed to oxygen and turns bright red – that’s what we call blooming.
+Preserving freshness means removing all of the oxygen from the packaging!
+When you open up the package, you're exposing it to oxygen and turns bright red – that’s what we call blooming.
 Because we seal our meat airtight, you get to see this beautiful transformation.

 You will also notice this phenomenon behind the butcher counter or in the trays, when some steaks overlap.
 The overlapping steak will leave a brown color because it was limiting the oxygen exposure to the meat.
 That state is called “metmyoglobin” as referred to in the visual below.

 We tested out our steak packaging in a 5-day fridge test alongside a butcher paper wrapped steak.
 See the test results here.
 Learn more about our sourcing and expiration dates and if you don’t see Pre in your local grocery store, please download this form and give it to the meat manager so that we can be near you soon!